JuanELG/Tiny-Tactics-Arena/DEVLOG.md

   * In-depth investigation of Unity DOTS and questions and answers from the basics
   * Deep refactoring of the scripts used for multiplayer, allowing  their use in single player mode.
   * Use of the expert panel strategy through prompts to receive better answers and compare ideas regarding architecture, design, and DOTS concepts.
+  * Bug fixing.
+  * Implementation of new tactics arena features.

 * **GitHub Copilot:**